Colonial Williamsburg: Restoration and reconstruction

 Rockefeller management decided against giving custody of the project to the state-run college, ostensibly to avoid political control by Virginia's Democratic Byrd Machine, but they restored the school's Wren Building, Brafferton House, and President's House.
 Colonial Williamsburg pursued a program of partial re-creation of some of the rest of the town.
 It featured shops, taverns, and open-air markets in a colonial style.

 The first lead architect in the project was William G. Perry of Perry, Shaw & Hepburn, with Arthur Asahel Shurcliff as the chief landscape architect.
 An Advisory Board of Architects was selected to provide guidance for the project.
-Prominent architects who served on the Advisory Board included Robert P. Bellows, Fiske Kimball, A. Lawrence Kocher, Philip N. Stern, Merril C. Lee, W. Duncan Lee, Marcellus E. Wright Sr., Edmund S. Campbell, and R. E. Lee Taylor.
+Prominent architects who served on the advisory board included Robert P. Bellows, Fiske Kimball, A. Lawrence Kocher, Philip N. Stern, Merril C. Lee, W. Duncan Lee, Marcellus E. Wright Sr., Edmund S. Campbell, Orin M. Bullock Jr., and R. E. Lee Taylor.

 During the restoration, the project demolished 720 buildings that postdated 1790, many of which dated from the 19th century.
-Some decrepit 18th-century homes were demolished, some needlessly.
+Some decrepit 18th-century homes were demolished, leading to some controversy.
 The Governor's Palace and the Capitol building were reconstructed on their sites with the aid of period illustrations, written descriptions, early photographs, and informed guesswork.
-The grounds and gardens were almost all done in the authentic Colonial Revival style.
+The grounds and gardens were almost all recreated in authentic Colonial Revival style.

-The Capitol is a 1930s beaux arts approximation of the 1705 building at the east end of the historic area.
+The Capitol is a 1930s Beaux-Arts approximation of the 1705 building at the east end of the historic area.
 It was designed by the architectural firm Perry, Shaw & Hepburn, who had it rebuilt as they thought it should have been, not as it was, despite objections and archaeological evidence to the contrary.
-Its 1705 original was an H-shaped brick statehouse with double-apsed, oarsmen-circular southern facades, but it burned in the 1740s and was replaced by an H-shaped rectangular edifice.
-The reconstruction is off-center, its floorplan is skewed, and its interior is overly elaborate.
-In the second building, Patrick Henry protested against the Stamp Act and first spoke against King George.
+The modern reconstruction is off-center, its floorplan is skewed, and its interior is overly elaborate.
+The 1705 original was an H-shaped brick statehouse with double-apsed, oarsmen-circular southern facades, but it burned in the 1740s and was replaced by an H-shaped rectangular edifice.

+In the second building, Patrick Henry protested against the Stamp Act of 1765 and first spoke against King George.
 George Mason introduced the Virginia Bill of Rights there, and from it Virginia's government instructed its delegates to the Second Continental Congress to propose national independence.
 Its likeness only exists in a period woodcut and in architectural renderings considered but shelved by the Restoration.

 The present building was dedicated with a ceremonial meeting of the Virginia General Assembly on February 24, 1934.
 Virginia's state legislators have reassembled for a day every other year in the Capitol.

 Of the approximately 500 buildings reconstructed or restored, 88 are labelled original.
 They include outbuildings such as smokehouses, privies, and sheds.
 The foundation reconstructed the Capitol and Governor's Palace on their 18th-century foundations and preserved some below-ground 18th-century brickwork, classifying them as reconstructions.
 It rebuilt William & Mary's Wren Building on its original foundation, which burned four times in 230 years and was much modified; it saved some above-ground brickwork and classified the result as original.